 If you weren’t able to attend TechMission, I highly recommend checking out the recordings on WrenchWay’s YouTube channel.
 Below is a list of the biggest takeaways from TechMission.

 1. The industry is antiquated, and failing to keep up with the changing workforce.

 The overall theme that kept coming up in every roundtable was that the industry is antiquated and needs to evolve.

 It should come as no surprise that people entering the workforce today have different wants and needs than preceding generations.
 Younger generations not only want, but expect to have a healthy work-life balance, and want more fluidity between their home life and work life.
 In addition, they value ongoing training and mentorship, and want to see a clear career path.
 This is why we see businesses in other industries accommodating more flexible work schedules, providing more ongoing training, and focusing on work culture and environment.

 However, the automotive and diesel service industries are lagging behind.
 Ed Roberts, Fixed Ops Director at Bozard Ford Lincoln, who was on our Manager Roundtable said, “The ball is 30 years behind.
 If you catch up and be 25 years behind, you’re ahead of everybody else.”
 While we all chuckled, we all agreed that there is 100% truth behind that statement.

 2. We need to stop undervaluing technicians.

-Jay Goninen, President of Find A Wrench and WrenchWay, said it well during the Manager Roundtable when he stated, “A tech is like an offensive lineman in football, you don’t hear their name until they screw up.”
+Jay Goninen, President of WrenchWay, said it well during the Manager Roundtable when he stated, “A tech is like an offensive lineman in football, you don’t hear their name until they screw up.”